 How do I send you the information?

-Documents can be submitted in person at the One Stop counter, via U.S. mail, or at our drop box location.
+Documents can be submitted through the Document Uploader, via U.S. mail, or at our drop box location.
 Documentation submitted via fax or e-mail will not be accepted and the documents will have to be resubmitted in the proper fashion.
 Faxed verification documents will be shredded for security purposes.
 In order to ensure that all information is legible, please do not take pictures of documents and submit the printed image (these often result in blurry and unreadable forms that must be resubmitted).

 Will all my tax information and documents be kept confidential?